A Date for Your Diaries

 The festival became an altogether smaller event, located in various venues around the town, and, despite misgivings from many people, both local and visitors, has proved in the last few years to be very successful and financially sound.

-The festival is gently growing in strength and content, under the direction of Brenda Daly and its board of trustees, and is enjoyed by all who come.
+The festival continues to grow in strength and content, under the direction of Brenda Daly and its board of trustees, and is enjoyed by all who come.

 The formula is still one of walks, exhibitions, talks, workshops, plays and music events but also includes an Art Trail, which gives local artists the opportunity to open their homes and studios to show their work.
 Another popular addition in the Secret Gardens Programme, through which local people open their gardens to festival goers.
 The festival also always makes a point of focusing on events to include children.